 Our wealth of natural treasures are best explored on foot – on a relaxing stroll, a circular route in and around Freising, an exciting adventure trail or a meditative pilgrims’ path.
 There’s something for every taste!

-Rundweg Kultur & Natur (Culture & Nature Tour): The 13.5-km circular route takes in the main sights of Freising, including the former abbey church of Sts Peter and Paul in the district of Neustift, Freising’s historic centre with Cathedral Hill, the Wieskirche church, the Schafhof – European Center for Art Upper Bavaria, and Weihenstephan, with the world’s oldest brewery and beautiful show gardens.
+Rundweg Kultur & Natur (Culture & Nature Tour): The 13.5-km circular route takes in the main sights of Freising, including the former abbey church of Sts Peter and Paul in the district of Neustift, Freising’s historic centre with Cathedral Hill, the Wieskirche church, the Schafhof – European Art Forum Upper Bavaria, and Weihenstephan, with the world’s oldest brewery and beautiful show gardens.

 Kunstpfad Weihenstephan (Weihenstephan Art Trail): Two circular routes, each taking over an hour, guide visitors through the campus sculpture park past a host of works by various artists.
 The works were created by regionally and internationally renowned artists for specific locations on the Weihenstephan campus between 1976 and 2001.

 A detailed brochure on the creation of the Art Trail, its works and their artists is available from Freising Tourist Information for a small charge.

 Jakobus-Pilgerweg Freising (The Freising Way of St James): The north-eastern arm of the Munich Way of St James starts on Cathedral Hill in Freising and runs south-west through the city to Vötting and past Hohenbachern chapel to Kranzberg (length: approx. 11 kilometres).
 This ridgeway affords panoramic views over the Isar valley, and even as far as the Bavarian Alps in favourable weather.

 More details are available in the brochure for Jakobus-Pilgerweg Freising (currently available in German only).
 It is available from the Tourist Information Office or can be posted on request.